 Saturday, October 22, 2022

-Is Alzheimer's Disease just another form av diabetes?
+Nutrition psychology.
+Is Alzheimer's Disease just another form of diabetes?
 The case of Finland

-For the past four to five years I have encountered people here in Finland who talked about their relatives suffering from Alzheimer's disease.
-These people lived what appears to be a typical healthy lifestyle, then suddenly their memory just deteriorated.
-During my upbringing in Sweden I never encountered or heard of any person with Alzheimer's disease.
-As people grew older their minds seem to be intact.
-Of course, episodic memory is constructive, but I guess these are the kind of memories that stand out and therefore should remain as flash-bulb memories.
-Finland and Sweden are very similar because southern Finland was part of the Swedish kingdom ~from the ending of the Viking era to May 3, 1808 (~760 years).
-If there were people with Alzheimer's in either of the countries, it's likely that they would have stood out.
-Now, Finland is the number one Alzheimer's country on the planet.
+Over the past four to five years, I have met people here in Finland who have told me about their relatives suffering from Alzheimer's disease.
+These people lived what seemed to be a typical healthy lifestyle, but suddenly their memory deteriorated.
+Finland and Sweden have similar genetics, partly because Finland once was the eastern part of the Swedish kingdom.
+Yet, Finland has the highest rate of Alzheimer's on the planet, and Sweden is in place No 10.
 It seems that Alzheimer's disease started to spread in Finland when people at the Finnish Institute of Health and Welfare (THL) decided to launch new dietary guidelines influenced by the North Karelia Project (NKP).
-It seems that Alzheimer's has a similar explanatory model as type 2 diabetes, but no one is willing to admit being wrong about dietary advise.
+It also seems that Alzheimer's has a similar explanatory model as type 2 diabetes.
+13 Pages.

-For the past four to five years I have encountered people here in Finland who talked about their relatives suffering from Alzheimer's disease.
-These people lived what appears to be a typical healthy lifestyle, then suddenly their memory just deteriorated.
-According to wikipedia:
+Over the past four to five years, I have met people here in Finland who have told me about their relatives suffering from Alzheimer's disease.
+These people lived what seemed to be a typical healthy lifestyle, but suddenly their memory deteriorated.
+According to Wikipedia:

 According to WHO: